HarrisonFulford/HarrisonFulford/README.md

 <h3 align="left">🦆 Fun Facts About Me:</h3>
 <i>
 <p align="left">
-⛷ I used to freestyle ski competitively but I tore my ACL 🤕
+⛷ I used to freestyle ski competitively which led to many crazy injuries 🤕
 </p>
 <p align="left">
 🎗 I’m a student rep for the Canadian Cancer Society 💞